Feugmo/feugmo.github.io/_pages/bio.md

 At date,  he started a new position as Assistant Professor of Chemistry at the [University of Waterloo](https://uwaterloo.ca/chemistry/).
 He has published numerous papers and has been recognized for excellence in research, teaching, and outreach.
 In the future, he hopes to develop an innovative open-source platform where AI, Computation and Experimentation are all combined to effectively address the challenges areas related to sustainability and healthcare.
 Conrard speaks  [Yemba](https://en.wikipedia.org/wiki/Yemba_language), French, and  English

-Away from the office…  Conrard spends a lot of time with his family, plays soccer and music.